facebookresearch/esm/README.md

 model, alphabet = torch.hub.load("facebookresearch/esm:main", "esm1b_t33_650M_UR50S")
 ```

-Then, you can load and use a pretrained model as follows:
+After pip install, you can load and use a pretrained model as follows:

 ```python
 import torch